-Welcome to Plume IQ, our monthly reveal of data-driven intelligence and customer-focused insights from more than 2.2 billion connected devices, and over 45 million locations, managed in the Plume Cloud.
+Welcome to Plume IQ, our reveal of data-driven intelligence and consumer insights from more than 2.5 billion connected devices, and over 55 million locations, managed by Plume’s cloud platform.

 The Catastrophic Effect of Interference

 For ISPs, interference can be a major barrier to achieving strong throughput and high quality of experience (QoE).
 In densely populated areas the problem is at its highest.
 We analyzed data taken from 30 multi-dwelling units (MDUs), both before and after applying Plume’s Wi-Fi optimization.
 Prior to optimization 35% of apartments suffered high interference levels.
 However, after optimization this dropped to less than 1%.
 Which means that customers are far less likely to make support calls because they cannot perfectly stream the latest 4K movie, or make that important video call without buffering.